 We’re always so obsessed with the way other parts of the body look, such as growing waistbands or wrinkly hands.
 But what about those two organs that most of us rely on to interpret the world?

 Okay, so I’m not going to be sharing anything that’s going to improve your eyesight, but did you know that the skin and muscles in and around the eyes are some of the most delicate and sensitive soft tissue on the face?

-Lets also not forget that this area can easily succumb to the signs of aging, with wrinkles around the eyes (also known as crows feet) are some of the first facial lines to appear?
+Let’s also not forget that this area can easily succumb to the signs of aging, with wrinkles around the eyes (also known as crows feet) are some of the first facial lines to appear?
 So yeah, eyes need some tender love and care as well!

 I know that I’ve titled this post with the phrase ‘DIY eye cream’, but that’s kind of a little white lie.
 Before I confuse you further, lets briefly discuss what a cream actually is.

-As we’ve already said, the eyes are super sensitive.
-I don’t care what preservative is in a product, I absolutely don’t want any of that stuff around my eyes.
-Preservatives aren’t natural, remember, and no amount of vitamin E is going to stop bacteria growing.
+So a cream, also known as a ‘lotion’, is a mix of water, oil and emulsifying wax.
+The problem we have here is that because of the water content, a preservative is a kind of a necessity.
+But preservatives aren’t natural, remember, and no amount of vitamin E is going to stop bacteria growing.
 This is also the reason I’d never use a commercial produced eye cream you can pick up at your local drug store (no matter how expensive it is).

 I came up with two of them!
 Let’s take a look.

-Homemade Eye Butter That’s Better Than Any Eye Cream
+Eye Butter Is Better Than Cream

 Yup!
 A butter!
 You’ve probably used one of these all over your body, and that’s because they’re deeply hydrating, exceptionally nourishing and well… just so darned good!

-This one has been specially formulated to keep our eyes looking bright, young and full of life!
+This one has been specially formulated to keep our eyes looking bright, young, and full of life!
 Better yet, because the recipe doesn’t call for any water or hydrosol, it can happily keep for up to a year!

 - I’ve included shea butter in this recipe, mostly because it’s probably the best cosmetic butter you can readily get your hands on.
 It’s such a wonderful ingredient in any skin care product, packed with nutrients that will nourish our skin, but also keep it moisturized with help from the various carrier oils that we’ve also included.